Supreme Court declines to reinstate independent agency board members fired by President Donald Trump

 The U.S. Court of Appeals for the District of Columbia Circuit voted 7-4 to return Wilcox and Harris to their jobs while their cases play out.
 The action of the full appeals court reversed a judgment from a three-judge panel that had allowed the firings to go forward.

 The NLRB resolves hundreds of unfair labor practice cases every year.
-The five-member board lacked a quorum after Wilcox’s removal.
 Wilcox was the first Black woman to serve on the NLRB in its 90-year history.
 She first joined the board in 2021, and the Senate confirmed her in September 2023 to serve a second term, expected to last five years.

 The other board in the case reviews disputes from federal workers and could be a significant stumbling block as the administration seeks to carry out its workforce cuts.